Baggelay History, Family Crest & Coats of Arms

 Another 38 words (3 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

-Baggelay Settlers in United States in the 17th Century
+Baggelay Settlers in West Indies in the 17th Century

 - Tho Baggelay, aged 24, who landed in St Christopher in 1635